 High Hurdles Therapeutic Horseback Riding

 The High Hurdles Therapeutic Riding Program was developed in 1997 by a committee of parents, educators and professionals who were interested in providing a therapeutic riding experience for children with developmental disabilities.
 The program has expanded over the years and currently serves hundreds of riders, from age three to eighty-three years of age.
 High Hurdles offers cognitively, emotionally and physically challenged individuals a unique opportunity for growth and development.
-Instructors, students, horses and volunteers all work together to achieve challenging yet attainable horsemanship goals.
+At ourfarm, instructors, students, horses and volunteers all work together to achieve challenging yet attainable horsemanship goals.
 Learning to care for and about horses while mastering riding skills is what High Hurdles is all about.

 Our person-centered philosophy drives us to create customized lesson plans based on the goals and desires of each particular rider.
 Our arena contains the state-of-the-art SureHands lift, which allows riders who use wheelchairs to have a more dignified transfer to horseback, giving those who may not otherwise have the chance to ride the opportunity to do so.